Covid-19 information in different languages and alternative formats

 Covid-19 guidelines change regularly.
-Every week our public health team publishes the latest update and advice in English.
+Every week we share the latest update and advice in English.

 - You can also translate the pages on this website from English into your chosen language.

-- Find out about the support available from the community hub in BSL
+- See the support available from the community hub in BSL

 - Register with the Signlive Community Directory

-DeafCOG can support D/deaf people who need BSL or want help with communication.
-They have volunteers who can support Deaf people who don’t have people local to you that can sign or you are feeling lonely, worried or need someone to talk to.
+DeafCOG can support D/deaf people who need BSL or help with communication.
+Volunteers can support Deaf people who don’t have people local to you that can sign or you are feeling lonely, worried or need someone to talk to.

-Sussex Interpreting Services has information about Covid-19 in several languages and they can offer language support.
+Sussex Interpreting Services has information about Covid-19 in many languages and they can offer language support.

-Speakout Brighton & Hove has put together a range of Easy Read information on the coronavirus pandemic.
+Speakout Brighton & Hove has Easy Read information on the coronavirus pandemic.

 National public health advice

-Public Health England (PHE) has advice and resources available on: Hands.
+Public Health England (PHE) has advice on: Hands.
 Face.
 Space. guidance, symptoms, NHS Test and Trace, and the NHS Covid-19 smartphone app

-- Translations including: Arabic, Bengali, Gujarati, Hindi, Polish, Punjabi India, Punjabi Pakistan, Simplified Chinese, Slovakian, Somali and Urdu.
+- Translations include: Arabic, Bengali, Gujarati, Hindi, Polish, Punjabi India, Punjabi Pakistan, Simplified Chinese, Slovakian, Somali and Urdu.

-- Alternative formats including: Easy Read, large print, BSL and audio files.
+- Alternative formats include: Easy Read, large print, BSL and audio files.

 Doctors of the World has Covid-19 information translated into 61 different languages, including how migrants can access NHS Health Services.

-The Covid-19 Infographics website has easy to understand infographics in a variety of languages to help summarise key points about Covid-19.
+The Covid-19 Infographics website has easy to understand graphics in a variety of languages to help summarise key points about Covid-19.